-On our last day in the country we will have the option to go souvenir shopping in the markets.
-This will be the only time that you will need personal money.
-You can access money via debit card (recommended), or by exchanging cash (not recommended).
+There are two additional times that you might need additional money.
+The first is to pay a small tip to your safari guide and chef ($10 to $30 is sufficient).
+The second is on our last day in the country to go souvenir shopping in the markets.
+You can access money via debit card, or by exchanging cash.
 Most banks charge around $5 to withdraw money abroad.
 You will need to contact your bank and let them know that you will be using your card abroad, and ask what fees they charge for international use.

 While not required to travel to East Africa, the CDC recommends that you receive the following from your local health center prior to your trip:

 We will also provide anti-malaria medicine for you when you arrive.

 There are several ways for volunteers to decrease the cost of their program.

 1. For every friend you refer, you get $100 off your program cost and your friend gets $50 off their program cost.

 2. Pay half of your program cost early and you receive an additional $50 off.